How Do You Adopt a Shih Tzu Dog?

 - Do see how the first date goes first.

-Although there may be some times where meeting Rover in person is not always possible, for example, adopting a dog from far away, you should make every effort to see the pup face to face.
+Although there may be some times where meeting Fido in person is not always possible, for example, adopting a dog from far away, you should make every effort to see the pup face to face.

 This way you can see how the two of you interact and click.